codegouvfr/react-dsfr/README.md

 {% tab title="Yarn Berry (a.k.a Yarn 3 or Yarn modern)" %}
 {% hint style="warning" %}
-When we say Yarn we usually refer to Yarn 1.x as most dev teams (Including me) havent upgraded to the newest version (for good reasons).
+When we refer to Yarn we usually refer to Yarn 1.x as most dev teams (including me) haven't upgraded to the newest version (for good reasons).
 {% endhint %}

 If you want to use Yarn Berry you be aware that pre- post- scripts aren't supported.